Exploring the world, the region, the people, and the environment....

-- Demonstrate understanding of the interrelationships and interactions between culture and the environment.
+- Demonstrate understanding of the earth's physical and environmental processes.

-- Demonstrate understanding of the natural and cultural processes that effect society and the environment in specific regions and locales.
+- Analyze the natural and human processes that affect society and the environment in specific regions and locales.

-- Acquire awareness of the diversity of peoples, places, and environments within a specific region or around the world.
+- Examine diversity of peoples, places, and environments within a specific region or around the world.

 - Evaluate the theories and philosophies underlying geographical and environmental inquiry.